rivue/Gamified-Study-Tool/README.md

         - see google doc for more plans
         - say you came up with and built the knowledge graph algorithm on your resume
             - Built a custom text extraction pipeline using Optical Character Recognition to extract text from pdf textbooks with 97% accuracy
+        - more advanced processing for Masters / PhD level topics (ask chatgpt, but mainly re-ranking, structured search, and advanced reasonding-based prompt engineering to capture cross-section dependencies)
+        - investigate into late-chunking or late-interaction for vector embedding

     ideas for name:
         - name something stone related (bc you are SOLIDIFYING your knowledge (hahahahahah ok im done))